How much does a Switchblade® cost?

 Would a minor collision on the ground render the vehicle non-airworthy?

 The main wings are contained within the belly of the vehicle to keep them out of harm’s way while on the ground.
-An aluminum keel protects the wings from damage if the vehicle high-centers or strikes bottom in some manner.
-Similarly, the tail is retracted in ground mode, keeping it from harm in a minor rear collision.
+An aluminum keel protects the wings from damage if the vehicle high-centers (when the wheels are raised off the ground and you’re unable to gain traction) or strikes bottom in some manner.
+Similarly, the tail is retracted in Drive Mode, keeping it from harm in a minor rear collision.
 High-speed impact can render any vehicle non-useable.
-If in doubt, consult an aircraft mechanic or a Samson dealer.
+If in doubt, consult an aircraft mechanic or a Samson Regional Service Center.

 How safe is the vehicle in a major accident?